San Buenaventura (Ventura), California Therapists

 Many families in the Ventura area live paycheck to paycheck or struggle to find work, period.
 But Ventura’s economic problems are ancillary to another intricate widespread issue.
 Experts are saying the city is currently going through a “mental health crisis.”
 Let’s break down what that means, why the situation is so poor in Ventura, and what you can do to get in contact with a licensed therapist who can help if you are in need.

 Unfortunately, the overall mental health of the United States is deteriorating, similar to every other developed nation.
 Chances are, you probably know someone struggling with mental illness if not yourself.
-An especially alarming study from the Centers for Disease Control and Prevention (CDC) estimates a whopping 50 percent of Americans are diagnosed with a mental illness at one point or another during their life.
+An especially alarming study from the Centers for Disease Control and Prevention (CDC) estimates a whopping 50% of Americans are diagnosed with a mental illness at one point or another during their life.
 Narrowing the scope of the statistics fails to yield more hopeful results.
-As per a 2017 study from Mental Health America, the state of California ranks amongst the top 50 percent of states regarding prevalence of mental illness and lack of access to care.
+As per a 2017 study from Mental Health America, the state of California ranks amongst the top 50% of states regarding the prevalence of mental illness and lack of access to care.
 So, what is causing Ventura’s mental health crisis to be so extreme?

 California’s high divorce rate is also a likely culprit.
 Some claim the rate of divorced individuals is the highest in the country in California.
-Roughly 60 percent of Californian marriages end in separation.
+Roughly 60% of Californian marriages end in separation.
 It is no secret spousal separation can have a profound influence on the mental health of everyone involved, including children.
 If you feel your relationship is at risk of dissolution, it is best to reach out to a therapist before making any permanent, life-altering decisions.

 The Trouble of Finding a Suitable Therapist in Ventura, California